IsabelleFSNunes/IsabelleFSNunes/README.md

 ### Another experience (Basics, for now):
 - Apps with Flutter;
 - Low/No Code with Bubble;
-- Development od SDKs for Apps;
+- Development of SDKs for Apps;
 - Training of ML models;